UChicago seed-funding opportunity: Call for pre-proposals

 France and Chicago Collaborating in the Sciences (FACCTS)

-A seed-funding opportunity for collaborative research with a laboratory in France is now available throught the FACCTS Program, an initiative administered by the France Chicago Center, and supported by various UChicago units, Argonne National Laboratory, Fermilab and the French Ministry of Foreign Affairs.
-Pre-proposals are due by Monday, October 16, 2017.
+A seed-funding opportunity for collaborative research with a laboratory in France is now available through the FACCTS Program, an initiative administered by the France Chicago Center, and supported by various UChicago units, Argonne National Laboratory, Fermilab, and the French Ministry of Foreign Affairs.
+Pre-proposals are due by Tuesday, Oct.
+15, 2019.

-Up to five pre-proposal applicants will be invited to prepare and submit a full FACCTS proposal by Monday, December 4, 2017.
+Up to five pre-proposal applicants will be invited to prepare and submit a full FACCTS proposal by early December.

-While projects in all areas will be considered, applications are particularly encouraged in areas that align with Argonne’s major initiatives, which include:
+While projects in all areas will be considered, applications are particularly encouraged in areas that align with Argonne research priorities including:

 - Hard X-ray Sciences